Fireside Chat Series

 Cross-community resource exchange: learning from citizen spaces

-Harnessing potential for research communication in 21st century
+Harnessing potential for research communication in the 21st century

 Challenges for creating open (research) infrastructures

 Frequency and Duration#